bentoml/BentoML/docs/source/build-with-bentoml/lifecycle-hooks.rst

 BentoML's server lifecycle consists of several stages, each providing a unique opportunity to perform specific tasks:

 1. **Deployment hooks**.
-These hooks run before any :doc:`Service workers </guides/workers>` are spawned, making them suitable for one-time global setup tasks.
+These hooks run before any :doc:`workers </build-with-bentoml/parallelize-requests>` are spawned, making them suitable for one-time global setup tasks.
 They're crucial for operations that should occur once, regardless of the number of workers.
 2. **Spawn workers**.
 BentoML then spawns worker processes according to the ``workers`` configuration specified in the ``@bentoml.service`` decorator.
 3. **Service initialization and ASGI application startup**.
-During the startup of each worker, any :doc:`integrated ASGI application </guides/asgi>` begins its lifecycle.
+During the startup of each worker, any :doc:`integrated ASGI application </build-with-bentoml/asgi>` begins its lifecycle.
 This is when the ``__init__`` method of your Service class is executed, allowing for instance-specific initialization.
 4. **ASGI application teardown**.
 Finally, as the server shuts down, including the ASGI application, shutdown hooks are executed.
 This stage is ideal for performing cleanup tasks, ensuring a graceful shutdown.

 Configure hooks in a BentoML Service